Ecwid/ecwid-api-docs/includes/_promo_api.md

 # Overview

-Using Custom Promo API you can apply custom discounts to orders in process of being placed.
+Using Custom Discount API you can apply custom discounts to order total when customer is at checkout.
 This functionality will work in a form of an application that users install from the Ecwid App Market.

 <aside class="notice">
 Access scope required: <strong>customize_cart_calculation</strong> (see <a href="#access-scopes">Access scopes</a>)
 </aside>

+### Discount types examples

+Using the Custom Discount API you are able to apply an absolute or percent discount to an order.
+While this sounds simple enough, it provides many possibilities and different ways for you to use it.

+It possible because Ecwid is sending almost full order information to your app URL, thus you can use any part of that information to return a discount back to a customer in a storefront based on certain conditions.

+Here are few examples where Custom Discount API can be used:

+- **Customer loyalty**: if `customerGroup` is *VIP* then apply 5% discount
+- **Special time limited promo**: if a current date is somewhere in a promo period (December 14-26), then apply $3 discount
+- **Apply discount to category products**: if product in order belongs to *Sale* category, apply 3% discount
+- **Bonus for using discount coupon**: if customer applied a special discount coupon, apply $10 discount
+- **Local customer discount**: if customer location is in the same city as a store itself, make a *local discount* of $5
+- **Buy one get one free (BYGOF)**: if the two products are in cart, apply discount amount of 100% of free product price

+And many more!

 # How to set up